 The otherworldly nature of Iceland has been inspiring storytellers long before the invention of film.
 According to folklore, towering rock formations and sea stacks are trolls petrified to stone by the morning sun's light.
 Lava fields are said to be inhabited by ‘hidden people,’ who can move between our world and theirs, and features such as Ásbyrgi Canyon are so dramatic that they are said to have been formed by the Old Norse Gods.

 In this land of legends, dragons and White Walkers are not too bold a leap of the imagination.

-Adding to these problems, many of the locations of Game of Thrones scenes are shot in places very vulnerable to the weather, such as on the surfaces of glaciers.
+Adding to these problems, many of the locations are shot in places very vulnerable to the weather, such as on the surfaces of glaciers.

 Aside from its history, the National Park is renowned for its incredible beauty.
-Lava fields, forests, ravines and freshwater springs fill the area, overlooking Þingvallavatn, the country's largest natural lake.
+Lava fields, forests, ravines, and freshwater springs fill the area, overlooking Þingvallavatn, the country's largest natural lake.

 On either side of the site are two dramatic cliff-faces, which remarkably represent the edges of the North American and Eurasian tectonic plates; Þingvellir exists between the continents, in the Mid-Atlantic Rift.
 This creates some incredible geology, such as the narrow and dramatic Almannagjá gorge on the North American side.

-There are many tours which operate out of Reykjavík to travel the Golden Circle; some even explore the attractions with a Game of Thrones twist.
+There are many tours that operate out of Reykjavík to travel the Golden Circle; some even explore the attractions with a Game of Thrones twist.
 You can also rent a car and explore the area for yourself at your own leisure, as the route is well-maintained and manageable throughout the year.